Uzbekistan is one of those countries where the average people would have the problem to place on the map. But it’s a fantastic country.

 Bahodir B&B 9USD for dorm + 3usd for big breakfast.WiFi

-By far most popular place for travelers, great location about 1min from Registan and 1min from supermarket, you are guaranteed to meet other travelers here, big courtyard, clean western toilets and very helpful English speaking staff, got the stamped receipt without asking for it
+By far most popular place for travellers, great location about 1min from Registan and 1min from the supermarket, you are guaranteed to meet other travellers here, big courtyard, clean western toilets and very helpful English speaking staff, got the stamped receipt without asking for it